Xuan-Yuan Sword: Xuan-Yuan Sword III: Mists Beyond the Mountains

 The game eschews turn-based battles for the Active Time Battle combat system, an unusual feature in Chinese RPGs.
 The refining system in the game has two categories of items and creatures, Eastern and Western, which allows for the creation of different items based on altar selection.

 The game was released on December 4, 1999.
 An iOS port of the game with additional storylines and scenes meant to expand the portion of the game set in China was released on January 17, 2017.
+This version was later rereleased digitally with numerous enhancements on PC and Nintendo Switch in 2023.